enthought/mayavi/docs/source/mayavi/tips.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This isn't really related to Mayavi but is a useful trick nonetheless.
-Lets say you generate a stack of images using Mayavi say of the form
+Let's say you generate a stack of images using Mayavi say of the form
 ``anim%03d.png`` (i.e. ``anim000.png``, ``anim001.png`` and so on), you
 can make this into a movie.
 If you have ``mencoder`` installed try
 this::